Confidence Interval

 A range of values, computed from sample data, that is likely to contain the true population parameter with a specified level of confidence.

-Why is Confidence Interval important?
+What is the Confidence Interval formula?

 How Confidence Interval Connects to Other Ideas